FuelLabs/sway/sway-book/src/documentation/language/functions/return.md

 {{#include ../../../code/language/functions/src/explicit.sw:main}}
 ```

-A return expression is typically used at the end of a function however as long as the syntax is correct it can be used anywhere inside a function.
-This can be used as a mechanism to exit the function early if some condition is met.
+A return expression is typically used at the end of a function; however, it can be used earlier as a mechanism to exit a function early if some condition is met.

 ```sway
 {{#include ../../../code/language/functions/src/explicit.sw:return_data}}